carpentries-incubator/SDC-BIDS-fMRI/README.md

 ## Acquiring the data
 This tutorial uses data derived from the **UCLA Consortium for Neuropsychiatric Phenomics LA5c Study [1]**.

-To acquire the data we use [Amazon AWS CLI](https://aws.amazon.com/cli/).
-You can set up and configure the **awscli** python tool using instructions from here: https://aws.amazon.com/.
+To acquire the data we use [Amazon AWS S3](https://aws.amazon.com/).
+You can set up an account using the link.
+Then you'll need to set up the **awscli** python tool using your AWS account credentials (more info: [Amazon AWS CLI](https://aws.amazon.com/cli/))

 To download (**warning: large download size!**) the subset of the data used for the tutorial: